MakeMeSenpai/pytest_lab/README.md

 """
 return math.log(carbon_14_ratio) / DECAY_CONSTANT * T_HALF

 # TODO: Write a unit test which feed 0.35 to the function.
 # The result should be '8680.34'.
 Does the function handles
 # every possible input correctly?
 What if the input is zero
 # or negative?
 # Add the necessary logic to make sure the function handle
 # every possible input properly.
-Then write a unit test againt
+Then write a unit test against
 # this special case.

 ```